MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-enterprise-indepth.md

 In other cases, there might be issues with the type of e-mail address users sign in with, or Analysis Services’ inability to resolve an effective username.
 If you have multiple domains with trusts between them, and your Active Directory server is in one and Analysis Services in another, this sometimes can cause some problems.

-Rather than go into troubleshooting gatewa issues here, we’ve put a series of troubleshooting steps into another article; [Troubleshooting the Power BI Gateway - Enterprise](powerbi-gateway-enterprise-tshoot.md).
+Rather than go into troubleshooting gateway issues here, we’ve put a series of troubleshooting steps into another article; [Troubleshooting the Power BI Gateway - Enterprise](powerbi-gateway-enterprise-tshoot.md).
 Hopefully you won’t have any problems.
 But if you do, understanding how all of this works and the troubleshooting article should help.

 ## Ports
 The gateway creates an outbound connection to Azure Service Bus.
 It communicates on outbound ports: TCP 443 (default), 5671, 5672, 9350 thru 9354.
 The gateway does not require inbound ports.
 [Learn more](https://msdn.microsoft.com/library/azure/ee732535.aspx)